Lebanon crisis: hundreds killed and more than one million displaced as fighting escalates

 The Lebanese Red Cross is the lead emergency responder, and the only national ambulance service in the country.

-The Lebanese Red Cross has been providing around the clock support to communities across Lebanon, and has deployed 254 ambulances and 810 emergency medical volunteers across Lebanon to support in the increasing number of casualties since 17 September.
+The Lebanese Red Cross has provided around the clock support to communities across Lebanon, and has deployed 254 ambulances and 810 emergency medical volunteers across Lebanon to support in the increasing number of casualties since 17 September.

 Across the country, since October 2023, they have distributed: